Ohara124c41/RoboND-Follow_Me/write-up.md

 workers = 4
 ```

+##### Hyperparameter Testing

+Initially, the standard 0.01 value for the learning rate was used.
+However, this resulted in large spikes (similar to the impulses from a Dirac function) in the negative exponential curve.
+Next, a .005 learning rate was implemented, and while having more appealing characteristics, still resulted in spikes in the curve.
+Following this, 0.004 was used and the training curve and validation curve quickly began to converge (noticeable after only 4 epochs).
+Finally, 0.003 was attempted, but would have resulted in more than 48 hours (locally, 12 hours in the cloud) to train the network, which was deemed unrealistic and impractical.

+The batch size was chosen relative to the processing power and memory allocation available.
+A higher batch size (usually 2^n power, but actually not required) would have a better performance, at the risk of full memory utilization.

+40 epochs were chosen initially, due to familiarity with another project.
+After analyzing the performance with the other hyperparameters (specifically the training rate), it appeared the training results (final score) would be just as good at 20 epochs instead, but this was not true with respect to the differences in training and validation loss.
+In a decision to maintain a high final score, 40 epochs proved to have a lower loss factor and this value was chosen.

+The validation steps and steps per epoch are usually determined based on total number of batches (images).
+The more images in the dataset results in a higher number of steps.

 The images below show the comparisons between the epoch(3) and epoch(40).
 It can be seen that these hyperparameters allow a relatively close following of the curves for the training and validation sets, with respect to the error loss.